ssartell/sitecore-field-relationship-synchronizer/README.md

 # Sitecore Field Relationship Synchronizer
-Maintains relationships between items by automatically synchronizing treelist or multilist fields on save.
+Maintains relationships between items by automatically synchronizing treelist or multilist fields on save via a pipeline processor.
 Droplinks can also be synchronized but may result in an invalid state if multiple items try to relate to a single item.
 Relationships can be defined as one-way or two-way.

 Example Scenario
 --------------